FREE-Merging: Fourier Transform for Efficient Model Merging: Additional Experimental Results

 \subsection{Merging Language Models}

-In this section, we present the complete experimental results of merging language models.
+In this section, we present the complete and detailed experimental results of merging a diverse set of language models, each fine-tuned under different settings, across multiple widely-used benchmark datasets that cover both classification and generative tasks.

-First, we show the merging results for RoBERTa as the pre-trained model, fine-tuned separately on the eight tasks of GLUE, as summarized in Table~\ref{tab:lm_medium_all}.
-Our method achieves optimal results on nearly all datasets, demonstrating its generalization capability on language models.
-Additionally, Table~\ref{tab:lm_ia3_all} presents the merging performance on 11 language classification tasks using T0-3B as the pre-trained model and $IA^3$ as the fine-tuning method.
-Our approach similarly shows an advantage here.
-Finally, Table~\ref{tab:lm_qwen_lora_all} displays the merging performance for QWEN-14B as the pre-trained model and LoRA as the fine-tuning method across three generative tasks.
-Both our FR-Merging and FREE-Merging exhibit significant advantages over competing methods in each respective category.
+First, we present the merging results using RoBERTa as the pre-trained model, which was fine-tuned individually on the eight tasks included in the GLUE benchmark.
+These results are summarized in Table~\ref{tab:lm_medium_all}.
+Our proposed method achieves the best performance on nearly all of the datasets, highlighting its strong generalization capability when applied to language models.
+In addition, Table~\ref{tab:lm_ia3_all} reports the merging results across 11 language classification tasks, where T0-3B serves as the pre-trained model and $IA^3$ is used for fine-tuning.
+Our method also demonstrates a clear advantage in this setting.
+Finally, Table~\ref{tab:lm_qwen_lora_all} provides the results for merging with QWEN-14B as the pre-trained model and LoRA as the fine-tuning technique, evaluated on three generative tasks.
+In all these experiments, both FR-Merging and FREE-Merging deliver consistently superior performance compared to other existing model merging methods, confirming their effectiveness across various fine-tuning strategies and model types.